mattermost/mattermost-developer-documentation/site/content/blog/2020-05-20-hands-on-iouring-go.md

 - `to_submit` tells the kernel how many entries to consume from the ring.
 Remember that the rings are in shared memory.
 So we are free to push as many entries we want before asking the kernel to process them.
 - `min_complete` indicates how many entries that the call should wait for to complete before returning.

-The astute reader would notice that having `to_submit` and `min_complete` in the same call means that we can use it to do either only submission, or only completion, or even both !
+The astute reader would notice that having `to_submit` and `min_complete` in the same call means that we can use it to do either only submission, or only completion, or even both!
 This opens up the API to be used in various interesting ways depending on the application workload.

 ### Polled mode

-For latency sensitive applications, or ones with extremely high IOPS, letting the device driver interrupt the kernel every time data is available to be read is not efficient enough.
+For latency-sensitive applications, or ones with extremely high IOPS, letting the device driver interrupt the kernel every time data is available to be read is not efficient enough.
 If we have a lot of data to be read, a high rate of interrupts would actually slow down the kernel throughput for processing the events.
 In those situations, we actually fall back to polling the device driver.
 To use polling with `io_uring`, we can set the `IORING_SETUP_IOPOLL` flag in the `io_uring_setup` call and keep polling events with the `IORING_ENTER_GETEVENTS` set in the `io_uring_enter` call.

 But this still requires "us", the user, to make the calls.
 To take things up even a notch higher, `io_uring` also has a feature calling "kernel-side polling", whereby if we set the `IORING_SETUP_SQPOLL` flag in `io_uring_params`, the kernel will poll the SQ automatically to check for new entries, and consume them.
 This essentially means that we can keep doing all the I/O we want without performing even a _single_. _system_. _call_.
 This changes everything.